Let’s be clear. You don’t need existing email lists to launch blockbuster email campaigns that generate word of mouth.

 Whether you have a list or not, you’ll discover exactly how to use email to drive word of mouth marketing success for your brand leveraging email.

-You probably know the stats already and can throw them around without even thinking.
+You probably know the stats already.

-• Existing customers spend 67% more money on your business than new customers.
+Existing customers spend 67% more money on your business than new customers.

-And to crown it all, email converts more leads to buyers than any other marketing medium.
+Email converts more leads to buyers than any other marketing medium.

 You might be thinking, “OK, Nicholas, enough with the stats.
 Where do I start?”